 Academic guidance and thesis guidance activities as well as the implementation of thesis examinations at the Health Polytechnic of Malang were also carried out online, the discussion was in the question items of the Lecturer D5, D6 questionnaire with the results of RAL analysis being 70% -79% vulnerable in the category "good enough".
 This showed that the thesis guidance and examination activities could run quite well.
 While item D7 was at a value of 80% which was included in the "Good" category.
 This showed that academic guidance activities could be carried out effectively during the application of social distancing.
 Lecturers and students could schedule guidance and applications that were used according to mutual agreement.
 Lecturers and students found it easier to adjust their final assignment and exam guidance schedules, especially students who felt they didn't have to queue for hours to provide guidance.
 Lecturers also could flexibly determine the time of guidance.
 However, another obstacle was that students experience difficulties in conducting field research so that the method or even the title of the final project must be changed according to the conditions.
 During the final exam or thesis, students found it easier to contact the supervisor and examiner lecturers, so that the exam time can be done on time.
-In academic guidance activities with academic supervisors, students and lecturers felt more worthy and know the appreciate of student learning.
-The results of research conducted by Dewi Juita and Yusmaridi M (203) found that the quality of the student thesis guidance process during the pandemic was in a good category.
-The media that are widely used during the thesis guidance process are WhatsApp and email.
-As many as 60% of the student sample were satisfied with the guidance process they underwent during the pandemic (19).
+In academic guidance activities with academic supervisors, students and lecturers felt more worthy and know the progress of student learning.
+The results of research conducted by Dewi Juita and Yusmaridi M (2020) found that the quality of the student thesis guidance process are WhatsApp and email.
+As many as 60% of the student sample were satisfied with the guidance process they underwent during the pandemic(19).